 Losing your temper will not solve any problems.
 Everyone on your flight will be feeling stressed, including you, but you will get more useful information and quicker assistance from your airline if you keep your cool and politely ask for help.

-Request Compensation if You Qualify
+After Your Flight Request Compensation If You Qualify

 Passengers on European Union airlines or who are flying to or from EU airports are entitled to specific compensation amounts under Regulation 261/2004, depending on the length of their flight and the number of hours they are delayed.
 These rights are limited in the case of extraordinary circumstances, such as a strike or weather problem.